Internetwarrior/ParticleShapeEffects/README.md

-This project has been created during my applicant process at isles.io.
 This a Spigot plugin developed and written using the Spigot 1.11 API version and therefore may use methods which may have been deprecated or non-existant in other copies.
 The project was created using requirements given by the isles.io team.

 The plugin allows for a user to create a triangle such as this: